Goanna (band): 1988–present: After Goanna

 Two of the Goanna Band's guitarists, Mike Biscan and Warrick Harwood, died in April 2020.

 Starting in June 2022, the band returned to tour around Australia to celebrate the 40th anniversary of Spirit of Place, with band members Shane Howard, Rose Bygrave, Marcia Howard and Graham Davidge playing, amongst others.

 In September 2022, Goanna performed "Solid Rock" at the 2022 AFL Grand Final.
 In December 2022, Goanna re-released the song with Emma Donovan and William Barton.

+In June 2023, Goanna released "Takayna", their first new music in 25 years.
+Shane Howard described the song as "A hymn to the natural world, to takayna/Tarkine and the palawa peoples long custodianship of that country".